Getting Mental Health On The Line – Weekending 30/07/17 – Learn Hypnosis

-This week, we’re presenting some of the best from the past week featuring topics as diverse as some tips on learning hypnosis, a complete hypnosis relaxation session, looking at requisites for change, getting out of the way of your own success, double binds in hypnotherapy, a look at time line therapy, improving self esteem and the impact of mindfulness.
+This week, we’re presenting some of the best from the past week featuring topics as diverse as some tips on learning hypnosis, a complete hypnosis relaxation session, looking at requisites for change, getting out of the way of your own success, double binds in hypnotherapy, improving self esteem and the impact of mindfulness.

 Learn Hypnosis – Live Hypnosis Demo and Q&A